 What is Debt Management Plan

-A Debt Management Plan (DMP) is an informal agreement with creditors to reduce debt repayments.
-It is not legally binding.
-You can implement the Plan yourself or get help from a debt management company or charity.
+A Debt Management Plan is an informal agreement with creditors to reduce your debt repayments.
+You can implement the Plan yourself or get help from a company or charity.

 Want help with a Debt Management Plan?
 Give us a call (0800 044 5407) or complete the form below to speak to one of our experts